Sigmmma/c20/EDITORS.md

 * Non-trivial information should have multiple eyes on it before merging.
 This can include the community expert, but pull request reviews by another editor are also helpful.

 ## Pages and resources system
-The `src/content` directory is a _logical_ grouping of content and does not reflect the final URLs that content will be available under, since that is dependent upon the language (see the `slug` property below).
-I encourage you to explore these directories looking at files to see how pages are already written.
+The `src/content` directory contains all pages and the directories within reflect the final URLs that content will be available under.
+You can explore the files here to see how existing pages are built.

 The `page.yml` files within serve as the "skeleton" of the website; each `page.yml` corresponds to a page which gets built.
 These [YAML][] files contain metadata about the page controlling what features appear on the page, the languages they support, what their localized URL will be, and more.
 To create a new page, you must create a directory and a corresponding `page.yml` in that directory.